JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_plugins.md

 The IntelliJ Platform Gradle Plugin consists of subplugins which should be applied depending on the project structure.

-Subplugins architecture allows applying a subset of features, e.g., to provide the IntelliJ Platform dependency to a project submodule without creating unnecessary tasks.
+Subplugins architecture allows applying a subset of features, for example, to provide the IntelliJ Platform dependency to a project submodule without creating unnecessary tasks.

-The following chart describes dependencies between plugins provided with the IntelliJ Platform Gradle Plugin.
+The following diagram describes dependencies between plugins provided with the IntelliJ Platform Gradle Plugin.

 ```mermaid